ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 Session specification, which is being passed to the function ``time``, is not required to correspond with the real trade session of the symbol on the chart.
-It’s possible to pass different “hypothetical” session specifications which can be used to highlight those or (other?) bars in a data series.
-It’s possible to transfer the different ‘hypothetical’ session specifications which can be used to highlight those or other bars in a data series.
+It's possible to pass different “hypothetical” session specifications which can be used to highlight those or (other?) bars in a data series.
+It's possible to transfer the different 'hypothetical' session specifications which can be used to highlight those or other bars in a data series.

 There is an overloaded function ``time`` that allows the user to skip custom session specification.
 In this case, internally, it will use a regular session specification of a symbol.
-For example, it’s possible to highlight the beginning of each half-hour bar on a minute-based chart in the following way:
+For example, it's possible to highlight the beginning of each half-hour bar on a minute-based chart in the following way: